 Underneath the sign there is a bench where children can sit and wait for an adult or another child who will talk to them, find out how they are feeling and what can be done to resolve the situation.
-From September 2014 we hope to have Buddy Bus Stop Monitors so there will always be a helping hand for those children who feel the need to use it.
+We have Buddy Bus Stop Monitors so there will always be a helping hand for those children who feel the need to use it.